mhdthariq/ImageClassification/README.md

 ## Acknowledgements

-- Intel for providing the dataset
+- *Puneet Bansal* for providing the dataset
 - Kaggle for hosting the dataset
 - Dicoding Indonesia for the course on Machine Learning Development